jbe/immux/README.md

 Given a tree of reducer definitions, and the data type adapter for the data type used by the reducers and initial values of the tree, return an immux store object with the fields `{$, _, subscribe}`.

 The returned field `$` is a tree of bound reducer functions that can be called to cause state changes.
 This is the immux equivalent to `store.dispatch` in Redux.
-The tree of bound reducers is a one-to-one mapping of the tree of reducer function definitions, however, the bound reducer functions ni longer take a first state parameter, and no longer return state.
+The tree of bound reducers is a one-to-one mapping of the tree of reducer function definitions, however, the bound reducer functions no longer take a first state parameter, and no longer return state.
 Instead, they cause those state changes to the store.

 The returned field `_` is the inital state that was extracted from the tree of reducer definitions.
 This can be used however you like, but most typically for the initial draw call, before state changes have had the chance to trigger a subscribed refresh.

-The returned field `subscribe` is a function taking any number of arguments, each one being a listener function of four parameters: `$, _, func, params`
+The returned field `subscribe` is a function taking any number of arguments, each one being a listener function of four parameters, such as `listener($, _, func, params)`.

 - `$` is the same object as the `$ ` described earlier.
 - `_` is the current state, which may change between invocations; unlike `$`.